Today is 26th May 2021, It's a Singapore public holiday, Vesak Day (Buddha Day)

-The only disadvantage, you increase your interest paid over a longer-term.
+The only disadvantage, you increase your interest paid over a longer term.

 Another possibility for you to maximise the refinancing method, you can take up an equity loan at the same time.

-If this is achieved, it will lower your interest rates, lower your monthly instalment (refinancing) and at the same times provide you with a lump sum of cash (equity loan) for your emergency needs.
+If this is achieved, it will lower your interest rates, lower your monthly instalment (refinancing) and at the same time provide you with a lump sum of cash (equity loan) for your emergency needs.

 THE THIRD TIP: Apply for principal, interest or total mortgage deferments for the time being

 Announced on the 31st March 2020, MAS has allowed banks to defer mortgage payments totally.

 Choose an interest or principal free mortgage payment until 31st Dec 2020.